 Directions

-3. Mix the brownie batter: In a large bowl, whisk together the melted butter, sugar, and cocoa powder until smooth.
-Add the eggs one at a time, followed by vanilla extract, mixing well.
-Gradually add the flour and salt, stirring until just combined.
-If desired, fold in any optional add-ins.
+- Mix the brownie batter: In a bowl, stir melted butter, sugar, and cocoa powder until kinda smooth.
+Crack eggs in one at a time, then add vanilla.
+Gradually mix in flour and salt.
+If you want chips or nuts, fold them in now.

-4. Assemble the pie: Pour the brownie batter into the prepared pie crust, spreading it evenly.
+- Assemble the pie: Pour batter into crust and spread it out.

 Baking Tips

-• How to know when it’s done: The pie is ready when the edges are firm, and a toothpick inserted into the center comes out with moist crumbs.
+- How to know when it’s done: Edges will be firm and a toothpick in the middle comes out with moist crumbs.

-• Recommendations for storage and reheating: Store leftover brownie pie wrapped in plastic wrap or stored in an airtight container in the fridge for up to 5 days.
-Reheat in the microwave for a warm dessert.
+- Storage and reheating: Wrap leftovers in plastic and keep in the fridge up to 5 days.
+Zap it in the microwave for a warm slice.

 Variations of Brownie Pie